CefasRepRes/agriforwards-summer-school-2022/README.md

 - [ ] What tools are there for simulating robot arms?
 Ask Lincoln (RH)
 - [ ] Book the robotic equipment.
 - [ ] Find out how to program the UEA robot arms.
+- [ ] Can we get hold of some rods and line?
 - [ ] Can we get some model fishes?
 - [ ] Can we get somebody to demonstrate line fishing?
+Could the students have a go?

 ### Notes